 Source: NASA Artemis

-Artemis 3 will include the first woman and the first person of color to walk on the lunar surface, a historic milestone for humanity.
+Artemis IV will return humanity to the Moon for the first time since 1972, with the first woman and first person of color on the lunar surface.

 Source: NASA